This camera manual library is for reference

 PRACTICAL HINTS

-the plunger.
-If it does not move, the beginning of the film has slipped out and
+it does not move, the beginning of the film has slipped out and must be

-must be fixed afresh to the take-up spool after opening the camera back (see
+fixed afresh to the take-up spool after opening the camera back (see page

-easy, despite the automatic double exposure lock.
-Proceed as follows: After the
+the automatic double exposure lock.
+Proceed as follows: After the first

-first exposure depress the rewind button, let go, and then fully push in the
+exposure depress the rewind button, let go, and then fully push in the combi-plunger.

-combi-plunger.
-This tensions the shutter without advancing the film, and you can
+This tensions the shutter without advancing the film, and you can make a

 If in doubt about the correct exposure, expose black-and-white film generously;